Beyond Advocacy: A Design Space for Replication-Related Studies: Introduction

-Despite extensive discussion in the scientific fields\cite{rougier_rescience_rwords_issue_2016,barba2018terminologies}, terminology related to replication still remains inconsistent across the visualization and HCI domains.
-Terms such as \emph{replication}, \emph{reproduction} and \emph{repeat} are often used with overlapping or conflicting meanings.
-Rather than attempting to resolve or enforce a particular terminological distinction, we use \emph{replication} as an umbrella term to refer to studies that explicitly attempt to address the same (or similar) research question as a prior study, by conducting a new one.
+Despite extensive discussion in the scientific fields~\cite{rougier_rescience_rwords_issue_2016,barba2018terminologies,acm_artifact_review_badging_2020}, terminology related to replication remains inconsistent across the Visualization and HCI domains.
+Terms such as \emph{replication} and \emph{reproduction} are often used with overlapping or conflicting meanings.
+Rather than attempting to resolve or enforce a particular terminology, we use \emph{replication} as an umbrella term to refer to studies that explicitly attempt to address the same (or similar) research question as a prior study, by conducting a new one.
+Our use of \emph{replication} is pragmatic rather than normative.
+It serves only to delineate our scope, not to prescribe a particular definition or to adjudicate between competing conventions.

-This choice is motivated by three considerations.
-First, \emph{replication} is widely used in discussions of the broader "replication crisis" which raises concerns about methodological rigor across scientific disciplines.
-Second, recent community discourse within IEEE VIS (including reflective and advocacy-oriented contributions\cite{vis2024_opc_replication_2024}), has used \emph{replication} to highlight concerns related to replicability and reproducibility.
-Third, in our survey of replication-related visualization and HCI papers, \emph{replication} appears to be the most common and discoverable term in titles, abstracts, and keywords.

-Importantly, our use of \emph{replication} is pragmatic rather than normative.
-It serves only to delineate the scope of studies considered in this paper, not to prescribe a particular definition or to adjudicate between competing conventions.